Chicago Pile-1: First nuclear chain reaction

 The process was abruptly halted by the automatic control rod reinserting itself, due to its trip level being set too low.
 At 11:25, Fermi ordered the control rods reinserted.
 He then announced that it was lunchtime.

 The experiment resumed at 14:00.
-Weil worked the final control rod while Fermi carefully monitored the neutron activity.
+Weil removed the final control rod while Fermi carefully monitored the neutron activity.
 Fermi announced that the pile had gone critical (reached a self-sustaining reaction) at 15:25.
 Fermi switched the scale on the recorder to accommodate the rapidly increasing electric current from the boron trifluoride detector.
 He wanted to test the control circuits, but after 28 minutes, the alarm bells went off to notify everyone that the neutron flux had passed the preset safety level, and he ordered Zinn to release the zip.
 The reaction rapidly halted.
 The pile had run for about 4.5 minutes at about 0.5 watts.
 Wigner opened a bottle of Chianti, which they drank from paper cups.

 Compton notified Conant by telephone.
 The conversation was in an impromptu code:

 Compton: The Italian navigator has landed in the New World.